-During the past three years, we have paid quarterly dividends of either \$0.04 per share or \$0.01 per share on our Common Stock.
+During the past three years, we have paid quarterly dividends ranging from \$0.01 per share to \$0.04 per share on our Common Stock.
 Approval by our Board is required before the declaration and payment of any dividends.

-Historically, we have paid dividends to our shareholders on a quarterly basis.
+Historically, we have paid dividends to our stockholders on a quarterly basis.
 While we anticipate we will continue to pay dividends on our Common Stock, the payment and amount of future cash dividends will depend upon, among other things, financial condition, funds from operations, the level of capital and development expenditures, future business prospects, contractual restrictions and any other factors considered relevant by the Board.
 Our Credit Agreement sets limits on dividend payments and stock repurchases if those payments would cause the Leverage Ratio (as defined in the Credit Agreement) to go above 2.50 to 1.0 or the Available Commitment (as defined in the Credit Agreement) to go below ten percent of the Borrowing Base (as defined in the Credit Agreement).